j9t/little-books/manuscript/html-css-frameworks.md

 ### Lack of a Prototype

 Not having a prototype is an equally critical problem, for all their benefits.
 Apart from the fact that framework development is so much harder without a contained environment, maintenance complexity increases by the minute if there is no prototype.
 A framework without a prototype is essentially freewheeling, out of control.
-As suggested earlier, a mere collection of static pages—as long as it's complete, current, and realistic—does help.
+As suggested earlier, a mere collection of static pages—as long as it’s complete, current, and realistic—does help.

 ### Lack of Maintenance